noir-lang/noir/docs/docs/migration_notes.md

 Aztec is in full-speed development.
 Literally every version breaks compatibility with the previous ones.
 This page attempts to target errors and difficulties you might encounter when upgrading, and how to resolve them.

+## 0.42.0

+## Public execution migrated to the Aztec Virtual Machine

+**What does this mean for me?**

+It should be mostly transparent, with a few caveats:

+- Not all Noir blackbox functions are supported by the AVM.
+Only `Sha256`, `PedersenHash`, `Poseidon2Permutation`, `Keccak256`, and `ToRadix` are supported.
+- For public functions, `context.nullifier_exists(...)` will now also consider pending nullifiers.
+- The following methods of `PublicContext` are not supported anymore: `fee_recipient`, `fee_per_da_gas`, `fee_per_l2_gas`, `call_public_function_no_args`, `static_call_public_function_no_args`, `delegate_call_public_function_no_args`, `call_public_function_with_packed_args`, `set_return_hash`, `finish`.
+However, in terms of functionality, the new context's interface should be equivalent (unless otherwise specified in this list).
+- Delegate calls are not yet supported in the AVM.
+- If you have types with custom serialization that you use across external contracts calls, you might need to modify its serialization to match how Noir would serialize it.
+This is a known problem unrelated to the AVM, but triggered more often when using it.
+- A few error messages might change format, so you might need to change your test assertions.

+**Internal details**

+Before this change, public bytecode was executed using the same simulator as in private: the ACIR simulator (and internally, the Brillig VM).
+On the Aztec.nr side, public functions accessed the context through `PublicContext`.

+After this change, public bytecode will be run using the AVM simulator (the simulator for our upcoming zkVM).
+This bytecode is generated from Noir contracts in two steps: First, `nargo compile` produces an artifact which has Brillig bytecode for public functions, just as it did before.
+Second: the `avm-transpiler` takes that artifact, and it transpiles Brillig bytecode to AVM bytecode.
+This final artifact can now be deployed and used with the new public runtime.

+On the Aztec.nr side, public functions keep accessing the context using `PublicContext` but the underlying implementation is switch with what formerly was the `AvmContext`.

 ## 0.41.0

 ### [Aztec.nr] State variable rework